 No name, no pint - new rules for England's pubs after lockdown

-"As an industry we will be doing everything we can to ensure both our customers and staff are safe in our pubs," BBPA Chief Executive Emma McClarkin said.
 "We do have significant concerns over the collection and storage of personal customer data when visiting the pub."
+The government said it was consulting on the design of a data-collection system that was in line with legislation.

-Business Minister Alok Sharma said he would consult with the industry on data regulation, noting that restaurants and hairdressers already kept information when people made bookings.
-"We what to work with the sector, we want to work with trade unions, to make sure we get this absolutely right and I'll be doing that later on this week," he told LBC radio on Wednesday.
+"Many businesses like hairdressers and restaurants already record customer data through bookings," said a spokesman for the Department for Business, Energy and Industrial Strategy.
+"Businesses will temporarily be required to hold customer information like a person's name and phone number so they can help the NHS Test and Trace Service if there is ever a local outbreak."

 ALSO READ